ivanvb/100-days-front-end/README.md

 The only exception to this happens in the build process, where I will use my own build scripts to dynamically add each day's project to the [Homescreen](https://ivanvb.github.io/100-days-front-end/), for this I may also install some external libraries if needed as this has nothing to do with front end development.

-Also, I may use some tools such as [Babel](https://babeljs.io/) or [PostCSS](https://postcss.org/) to add compatibility with older browsers.
+Also, I may use some tools such as [Babel](https://babeljs.io/) or [PostCSS](https://postcss.org/) to add cross-browser compatibility, however cross-browser compatibility is not the main focus of these projects, so keep that in mind.

 **Note:** To reset browser default I've included a generic `reset.css` file in some of the projects when I find it necessary.